Contact information for journalists and media

 Enquiries received by email outside opening hours will be responded to when the office is next open.

-Simple enquiries can be answered by the Contact Centre if operational commitments allow.
-More complex, urgent and operationally-critical enquiries (all clauses must apply) may be referred to the on-call News Officer.
+Simple enquiries can be answered by the Command Centre if operational commitments allow.
+More complex, urgent and operationally-critical enquiries (all clauses must apply) may be referred to the on-call media officer.
 Enquiries that are not urgent and operationally-critical will be passed to the team to respond during office hours.